hsc996/t1a3_terminal/readme.md

 Variable names are descriptive and follow the recommended naming conventions.
 For example, HANGMAN is in all caps, indicating it's a constant, and Hangman is in CamelCase, indicating it's a class name.

 #### _Function and Method Names:_
 All function and method names are descriptive, ensuring their functionality is clear to whomever is reading the code.
 Each function and method name adhere to the snake_case naming convention, which is the preferred convention outlined within the PEP 8 styleguide (Van Rossum et al., 2001).
-For example, main_menu, game_help, and game_start.
+For example, `main_menu()`, `game_help()`, and `game_start()`.

 #### _String Formatting:_
 I've used string formatting consistently throughout the code.
 For example, print(f"{Fore.RED}You've already guessed that letter!{Style.RESET}").
 By consistently formatting all of the error messages in red, and the "CORRECT!" messages in green, I have improved readilbility of the code as well as for the player.